 A mechanical permit is required when replacing a furnace, bath and kitchen fans, dryer vents, factory-built chimneys, adding air conditioning, and installing a gas or wood burning stove.

 If a Contractor has not registered with Frankenlust Township, please bring a completed registration form (you can find this document under FORMS), a copy of the Contractor's license and driver's license, and Master license if required.

 There is no fee to register!

-The weed commissioner observes Township properties for noxious weeds and enforces the Frankenlust Township Weed Ordinance.
+The noxious weed and vegetation commissioner observes Township properties for noxious weeds and enforces the Frankenlust Township Weed Ordinance.
 The State of Michigan has signed into law that Townships are able to oversee the properties that may have a noxious weed issues and require them to cut those weeds or have the weeds cut for them and the charges will be billed to the owner or placed on their winter tax bill.

 You may call the Township office at 989-686-5300 and Mr. Begick will be notified of your inquiry.